North Vancouver (city): Transportation

-The City of North Vancouver is connected to Vancouver by two highway bridges (the Lions Gate Bridge and the Ironworkers Memorial Second Narrows Crossing) and by a passenger ferry, the SeaBus.
+The City of North Vancouver is connected to Vancouver by two highway bridges (the Lions Gate Bridge and the Ironworkers Memorial Second Narrows Crossing), the R2 Marine–Willingdon RapidBus, and by a passenger ferry, the SeaBus.
 That system and the bus system in North Vancouver is operated by Coast Mountain Bus Company, an operating company of TransLink.
 The hub of the bus system is Lonsdale Quay, the location of the SeaBus terminal.
 Currently, there is no rail transit service on the North Shore.

 The main street in the city is Lonsdale Avenue, which begins at Lonsdale Quay and goes north to 29th Street, where it continues in the District of North Vancouver, ending at Rockland Road.

 Highway 1, the Trans-Canada Highway (often referred to as the "Upper Levels Highway") passes through the northern portion of the city.
 It is a freeway for its entire length within the City of North Vancouver.
 There are six interchanges on Highway 1 within the City of North Vancouver: